vinaysupermario/PerfectCNN/ipynb/README.md

     1. The model is still a bit under-fitting.
     2. We're finally getting test accuracy greater than 99.40% on test results.
 Consistently Enough.
     3. Finding a good LR schedule is hard.

+# Step 11 : Increasing the Receptive Field, and Finding perfect balance on Width vs Depth

+_"Discipline is remembering what you want, Designing Models requires discipline, Every step you take must have a purpose, Trying too many things without order or any notes is useless"_   --Successful Student

+## Target:

+1. Less than 8000 Parameters
+2. Less than or equal to 15 Epochs
+3. 99.4% model accuracy **(this must be consistently shown in your last few epochs, and not a one-time achievement)**
+4. Reduce the Convolution Layer's output channels.
+5. Add a LR Scheduler to revise learning rates after every few epochs.
+4. Result:
+    1. Parameters: 7.9k
+    2. Best Train Accuracy: 97.80
+    3. Best Test Accuracy: 99.44
+5. Analysis:
+    1. The model is still under-fitting signifying more potential to improve.
+    2. The model is giving 99.40% accuracy consistently on 8k params & 15 epochs.